6 Signs You Need to Aerate Your Minneapolis Lawn

 If you've dethatched your lawn and notice compacted soil just beneath the thatch layer, it's a surefire sign that your lawn needs aeration.
 Dethatching can help clear away debris, making it easier for the soil to absorb air, water, and nutrients after aeration.

 By recognizing these indicators and investing in regular lawn aeration, you'll be well on your way to a greener, healthier, and more vibrant lawn that's the envy of the neighborhood.
-Make sure to contact your local lawn care company to schedule aeration, and if you're in Minneapolis, you can call Showcase for lawn aeration services!
+Make sure to contact your local lawn care company to schedule aeration.
+You can call Showcase for lawn aeration services in Minneapolis!